 I’m always looking for ways to save money on bills.
-Monthly reoccurring costs can add up quickly if you aren’t careful.
+This is particularly important with monthly reoccurring bills.

 When was the last time you reviewed your cell phone, cable, dish network or internet bill?
 What about the random bills like your google drive, iTunes or other miscellaneous costs.

 I bet if you take a few minutes and look at your most recent bills you will notice a few extra charges that weren’t there when you started your original plans.